Saving the planet – one dress at a time

 While we are underway with our progress to be sustainable, there are still some steps we need to take to be fully eco-friendly.
 We believe in being transparent about this and are working hard to improve some elements, so we can create fully sustainable wedding dresses here in the UK.

-Eco-Friendly Back Neck, Size and Care Labels
+Eco-Friendly Back Neck and Size

 Currently these are organza-based high-definition printed labels.
 We are currently looking for a replacement cotton or linen style label as natural fabrics like these are more sustainable than manufactured fabrics.
 However, we will only be switching once we’ve used the organza labels up as we truly believe that it’s better to use what we have than buy new.